The Living End (Hüsker Dü album)

+The Living End is a live album and final release by American punk rock band Hüsker Dü, released on April 7, 1994, by Warner Bros.
+Records.
+It was recorded at various venues throughout October 1987, but was not released until 1994.

+The album's tracks span the entirety of the band' recorded output, from the band's debut album to their final album.
+The album also features some unreleased tracks, and a cover of the pioneering punk rock band Ramones' "Sheena Is a Punk Rocker".

 The album was deleted from the Warner Bros catalogue in 2003, and reissued through Rhino Entertainment's Encore imprint in June 2008.
 In an interview with Spin magazine in January 2008, Bob Mould stated that he had never heard this album.

 The liner notes were written by rock critic David Fricke and discuss the band's disintegration.
 The liner notes also mention several songs that were considered for inclusion on the album, but were left off due to space reasons.